What is this medication and its most common uses?Kapvay is a medicine used to treat attention-deficit hyperactivity disorder (ADHD).

-What should I avoid while taking Kapvay?Do not drink alcohol or take other medicines that make you sleepy or dizzy while taking Kapvay until you talk with your doctor.
-Taking Kapvay with alcohol or certain medicines could cause excessive sleepiness or dizziness.
-Do not drive, operate heavy machinery, or do other dangerous activities until you know how Kapvay affects you.
+What should I avoid while taking this medication?Do not drink alcohol or take other medicines that make you sleepy or dizzy while taking Kapvay without first talking to your healthcare provider.

 Avoid becoming dehydrated or overheated while taking Kapvay.